hazardland/db.php/readme.md

 I assume you now know what is **model** and how to make it with **classes** and **namespaces**.

-## What is PHPDoc?
+## What is php doc comments?
 It is official documentation form supported by native PHP API.
-With PHPDoc you can document your classes, properties and methods and other things not related to classes.
+With php doc comments you can document your classes, properties and methods and other things not related to classes.
 For example:

 ```php
 /**